 Submitted by Jae E.

 It’s common to buy a car and want to trade it in the next year for another new or used vehicle.
+In fact, Jae E. is not alone.
+There are lots of new car owners out there asking, “can I trade in a car I just bought.”
 In my own life, upside down car loans have probably cost me thousands of dollars.
 If you owe more on something than it’s worth, in the terminology of the industry, that is known as being upside-down.
 This applies to roughly half of all new-car buyers, according to Cars.com.

 Based on this scenario, you would be upside-down on your loan about $2,334*** after one year.
 In this case, your new car purchase price is $20,000, but you owe $28,584.
 It’s only worth $26,250, so you would be paying $20,000 plus the balance of $2,334 or be paying and financing $22,334 under this scenario.

-To prevent being upside-down car loans again, try to avoid buying new cars unless you have the funds to put at least 20% down.
+If you just bought a truck or car and want to trade it in, then the most important thing for you is to avoid being upside-down.
+To prevent upside-down car loans again, try to avoid buying new cars unless you have the funds to put at least 20% down.
 Unfortunately, many people don’t understand the complicated financial and behavioral consequences of buying, selling, and trading vehicles.
 Once you’ve cleared up your problems with your upside-down car loan, do what you can to keep yourself from ending up in the same situation again.

 *Car Loan Amortization Schedule Year 1